MaxPowerfulness/Car-accident-prediction-model/README.md

 For mild accidents where traffic was not impacted, this is denoted as 1, while severe accidents that cause major delay are denoted as 4.

 This .csv is too large to contain in the repo, so to download it into "/Datasets", you must go to https://www.kaggle.com/sobhanmoosavi/us-accidents.
-For testing purposes, the randomly truncated dataset "xaa.csv" is used instead of the entire U.S. dataset.
+For testing purposes, the randomly truncated dataset "xaa.csv" and "xab.csv" is used instead of the entire U.S. dataset.

 To read more about the dataset, go to https://smoosavi.org/datasets/us_accidents